Sophie Isbell

 Sophie also works with acting students across the country directing and coaching them on monologues and scenes for pre-screens and auditions.
 She has in-depth training in several acting theories, including Meisner, the Alexander technique, Stanislavski, Classical, and more.
 She’s done extensive work with Shakespeare, Chekhov, and multiple Jacobian works, and is well versed in heightened language analysis.
 There isn’t a facet of acting Sophie doesn’t adore and she’s on a journey to explore everything in this wonderful field.

-Currently, Sophie is pursuing Film and TV, VoiceOver, and Theatre acting, and she recently booked her first national VoiceOver commercial for Google which she is super jazzed about!
-She commutes between Brooklyn and D.C. with her cat Milo, a gorgeous, buff, very fluffy, Maine Coon kitty.
-Her days are spent auditioning, editing her first academic journal, making pottery, developing film ideas with her writing partner, and playing with Milo.
+Currently, Sophie is pursuing Film and TV, VoiceOver, and Theatre acting in Brooklyn!
+She can be heard in ads for brands like Google, Chase, Crayola, and more.
+She recently wrapped up recording on the second installment of the VR video game Drakkenridge.
+When she’s not recording for clients or attending an audition, she spends her time making pottery, developing film/theatre projects, and working on her first academic journal.
 Her multiple, differing areas of study at Pace gives her a unique insight into the college application process for Performing Arts and Liberal Arts schools.
 She’s confident she can support anyone in being their best writing/acting/joyous self!